baruch/b3603/README.md

 Either by driving it with another board on the same control points or by replacing the original firmware with one of my own.

+*Current state*: Work in Progress, not sufficiently functional to be used by anyone

 ## Schematics

 These were done by flex, the discussion can be seen in the EEVBlog forum (link at the bottom).